 The ultimate contribution rate of 16.5% for the State is greater than the employer actuarial contribution rate for fiscal year 2020 developed in this valuation.
 When contributions to the System are greater than the actuarial rate, the UAAL is expected to decrease and be paid down faster.
-As of the July 1, 2020 valuation, if the System receives the statutory rate and the expected employer contributions on behalf of the defined contribution member payroll and all assumptions are met, it is projected the UAAL will be paid off within the next five years, even though seven years remain in the amortization period.
+As of the July 1, 2021 valuation, if the System receives the statutory rate and the expected employer contributions on behalf of the defined contribution member payroll and all assumptions are met, it is projected the UAAL will be paid off in the next year or two, even though six years remain in the amortization period.

 The following graph shows the total actuarially determined employer contribution compared to the amount actually received in each year.
 The funding policy contribution equals the System's normal cost, budgeted expenses, and an amortization of the unfunded actuarial accrued liability.
 For July 1, 1998 and prior years, the unfunded actuarial accrued liability was amortized over 25 years from July 1, 1987.
 For the July 1, 1999 valuation, the amortization period was changed to 40 years from July 1, 1987.
 For the July 1, 2008 valuation, the amortization period was changed to 20 years from July 1, 2007 (no change in the number of years remaining).
-As of July 1, 2020, seven years remain in the amortization period.
+As of July 1, 2021, six years remain in the amortization period.